Mexico industrial recovery slows further in August

 MEXICO CITY (Reuters) - Mexican industry expanded less in August than in previous months, official data showed on Monday, in a sign that the country’s recovery from a coronavirus shutdown is slowing.

-Industrial output rose 3.3 percent in August from July in Latin America’s second largest economy and was 9.0 percent lower year-over-year, the national statistics agency said.
+Industrial output rose 3.3% in August from July in Latin America’s second largest economy and was 9.0% lower year-over-year, the national statistics agency said.

 The monthly growth was less than half July’s figure, and down from almost 19% in June.